NatoliChris/documentation/arch-install.md

     - ``-m`` creates the home directory
     - ``-g`` gives them a group to go in
     - ``-G`` is for additional groups, wheel is a core group in arch linux :)
 3. Create the user password:
     - ``passwd userNameHere``

 ### Install your window managers etc.
 Side note: make sure that you have a user with a password already created :)
 1. ``pacman -S ____________`` < choose your window manager
     - Note: there are other steps depending on your window manager!
+    - Note 2: Not sure which window manager to choose?
+Here's a [handy list](http://askubuntu.com/questions/65083/what-kinds-of-desktop-environments-and-shells-are-available)
 2. Install your desktop manager (used for logging in etc.)
     * e.g. **Lightdm**
         1. ``pacman -S lightdm lightdm-gtk-greeter accountsservice``